 If this emotional need isn't being met: Can you gain a special position in the organization you belong to?
 Can you be the go-to guy for specific information or specialize in an area of your profession?
 Perhaps you can be the captain of a quiz or sports team.

 In order to maintain our self-esteem, we need to have a sense that we are accomplishing things of value.

-In the same vein of feeling that we're accomplishing things of value, we all need to have the sense that we're part of something greater than ourselves, having a coherent set of beliefs about life and what’s it all for.
+In the same vein as feeling that we're accomplishing things of value, we all need to have the sense that we're part of something greater than ourselves, having a coherent set of beliefs about life and what it's all for.